-The COVID crisis has had numerous effects but who could have believed in January 2020 that we’d end up with four different VAT rates for the first time since 1979?
+The COVID issue had a wide-ranging impact, but who would have predicted that in January 2020, we’d have four separate VAT rates for the first time since 1979?

 And yet that is the remarkable situation that the UK finds itself in as a result of The Treasury’s attempt to stimulate growth following the pandemic.

 As it stands employers who are processing expenses claims will have to look out for four different VAT rates plus of course exempt, ‘outside the scope’ and ‘not registered’ costs so how can they ensure UK compliance?

 In this piece.
 We’ll look at the different rates and show you how a good expenses system can reduce the stress for all concerned.